 Although it does not have a brew control feature, it makes bold coffee and the coffee is usually hotter than what you get from the fancier homebrewers.

-How Does Bunn Velocity Brew 10-Cup Coffee Maker Work?
+How to Use Bunn Coffee Maker

 As I previously noted in this post, the Bunn velocity brew coffee maker has a separate ON/OFF button on the side for the internal heating tank.
 This button should always be ON unless you are not using the coffee maker for a few days.